 Optical illusions

 If you combine specific (somewhat) saturated colors, especially when combined with near-grey colors, both colors may get distorted and like something else as well.
 This phenomenon is called Perceptual Constance.
 This phenomenon ensures that, when we see a green apple during a colorful sunset, it still looks like the same shade of green to us.
 This is despite the fact the color is actually closer to orange during sunset.
-We can do this by comparing surrounding colors and our knowledge about them.
-The grass is green.
-So, even when we didn’t see the green apple before, we can tell that the apple is green too, because the color is similar to that of grass, even while the grass is not green during a colorful sunset.

 This can work ‘against’ us as well, just look at the picture below, and slide it around.
 What first seemed green is in fact one red color on the color wheel.
 This color only sometimes leans to pastels and whites and sometimes to blacks and grays.
 Because we know that water is blue-ish, and trees green-ish, we think the colors are actually there.
 This mental theory is supported by the fact that the contrasts in the photo are accurately displayed.